-When “Dracula” appeared on Starsky & Hutch, the episode was a prime time television event.
-No, the villain that guest star John Saxon played wasn’t Dracula, but the episode still ranked as eventful.
-The series’ one and only Halloween special further contributes to the program’s cult following and remains memorable among fans of 1970s pop culture.
+When “Dracula” appeared on Starsky & Hutch, the episode was a prime-time television event.
+No, the villain that guest-starred John Saxon played wasn’t Dracula, but the episode still ranked as eventful.
+The series’s one and only Halloween special further contributes to the program’s cult following and remains memorable among fans of 1970s pop culture.

-Those legendary bygone television days were different, and a lot of fun.
+Those legendary bygone days of television were different and a lot of fun.

 A Television Landscape Older than Dracula